puppetlabs/puppet-docs/source/learning/modules1.markdown

 ### Lib

-Puppet modules can also serve executable Ruby code, to extend Puppet and Facter.
-(Remember how I mentioned that you can extend Facter with custom facts?
+Puppet modules can also serve executable Ruby code from their `lib` directories, to extend Puppet and Facter.
+(Remember how I mentioned extending Facter with custom facts?
 This is where they live.)
-It'll be a while before we cover that.
+It'll be a while before we cover any of that.

 ### Module Scaffolding